turbonomic/demoapp/deploy/README.md

 ### Install Testbed

 Use Helm to install the testbed.
-The Helm charts packages both Cassandra and TwitterApp to make the installation easier.
+The Helm charts packages Cassandra, TwitterApp and Locust workload generator to make the installation easier.

 * Specify proper settings in `values.yaml`